 Worried about your turkey timings?
 Pondering over your potatoes?
 11 Michelin-starred tips to help nail it on the day.

 A few years back I did a Christmas Cookery course at Le Manoir de Quat’Saisons in Great Milton.
-Turns out that even I can turn out a decent meal with a Michelin chef in support!
+Turns out that even I can turn out a decent meal with a Michelin chef in support (*thud*).

-I’ve never made a roi or shaved fennel trout since that day but one thing that has stayed the course is Le Manoir’s top tips for producing the killer Christmas roast.
-So here you go, tidings of great joy for anyone who hankers after perfect roasties and can’t be bothered to wrestle for hours with a turkey.
+I’ve never made a roi or shaved fennel trout since that day but one thing that has stayed the course is Le Manoir’s top tips for producing the killer Christmas roast courtesy of Mark Peregrine, long time Director of the Raymond Blanc Cookery School.
+So here you go, tidings of great joy for anyone who hankers after perfect roasties and can’t be bothered to wrestle for days with a turkey.
+Merry Christmas!